soundasleep/stormcloak.games/_posts/2024-01-29-steam-next-fest.md

 ### <relative-time datetime="2024-02-05T10:00:00-08:00" format="datetime" prefix="" month="long" weekday="long">Monday 5 February (PST)</relative-time>

-Steam Next Fest launches today at <relative-time datetime="2024-02-05T10:00:00-08:00" format="datetime" hour="numeric" prefix="" day="" month="" weekday="" timeZoneName="long">10am PST</relative-time>.
+Steam Next Fest launches at <relative-time datetime="2024-02-05T10:00:00-08:00" format="datetime" hour="numeric" prefix="" day="" month="" weekday="" timeZoneName="long">10am PST</relative-time>.
-For _Algorithm Reasons&trade;_, it would be really helpful if you're able to [download and play a copy](https://store.steampowered.com/app/2201620/Adaptory/) of the demo today – the more downloads and plays, the more likely the game will be featured across Steam 😊
+For _Algorithm Reasons&trade;_, it would be really helpful if you're able to [download and play a copy](https://store.steampowered.com/app/2201620/Adaptory/) of the demo on this day – the more downloads and plays, the more likely the game will be featured across Steam 😊

 <figure class="image">